-Subsequent to the end of the quarter, the Company amended its working capital facility (refer to Note 4 "Bank loans" to the Consolidated Financial Statements) to extend the term from April 2023 to April 2027.
-The amendment also includes a necessary update from LIBOR to Secured Overnight Financing Rate ("SOFR") based loans.
+During the thirteen weeks ended July 2, 2022, the Company amended its working capital facility (refer to Note 5 "Bank loans" to the Consolidated Financial Statements) to extend the term from April 2023 to April 2027.
+The amendment also included a necessary update from LIBOR to Secured Overnight Financing Rate ("SOFR") based loans.